aeberspaecher/pyoptics/design.md

 ------------

-- polarization converter (?): convert from Ex Ey representations to E_TM and E_TM ones - can this be done spectrally (ExEy -> TE,TM: is this more than a projection onto radial and tangential basis vectors in k-space)?
+- polarization converter (?): convert from Ex Ey representations to E_TM and E_TE ones - can this be done spectrally (ExEy -> TE,TM: is this more than a projection onto radial and tangential basis vectors in k-space)?
 - Jones and Müller matrices:
     - Müller matrices for general polarisers, general retarders